Ann “Little” Rothschild

 "Leon Searl (whose name is alternatively spelt "Leon Searle") got his start as a newspaper cartoonist, first working for the Pulitzer Papers on the comic strip "Jimmy Johnnypants" from November of 1905 to February of 1906.
 He later went on to write at..."

-Lillian Friedman Foster
+Lillian Friedman Astor

-"Lilian Friedman Astor was the first American female studio animator and worked at Fleischer studios. "
+"Lilian Friedman Astor was the first American female studio animator and worked at Fleischer studios."

 Manuel Perez